Home | News | Department of University Communication and Marketing - HoKoMa

 The university website is maintained centrally by the Department of University Communication.
 This ensures

-⏳ Changes will be within 48 hours implemented. 🔥 Urgent requests are processed as quickly as possible.
+Changes are within 48 hours implemented.
+Urgent requests are processed as quickly as possible.

 We need the following information so that your request can be processed quickly and correctly: